sngando88/logistic-regression-project-tutorial/README.md

 The dataset can be found in this project folder as 'bank-marketing-campaign-data.csv' file.
 You are welcome to load it directly from the link (`https://raw.githubusercontent.com/4GeeksAcademy/logistic-regression-project-tutorial/main/bank-marketing-campaign-data.csv`), or to download it and add it to your data/raw folder.
 In that case, don't forget to add the data folder to the .gitignore file.

 Only a labeled dataset has been provided because we want you to practice your modeling skills.
-There is no need for you to make the predictions as no test set has been provided, however make sure to divide your data in train and validation sets to evaluate your model performance, because the bank would request a reliable model for them to use it.
+There is no need for you to make the predictions as no test set has been provided, however, make sure to divide your data in train and validation sets to evaluate your model performance, because the bank would request a reliable model for them to use it.

 This time we want you to focus on the modeling and optimization part, so we will give you some hints for the cleaning process.